fyquah/hardcaml_arty/README.md

 A library to use [Digilent Arty A7 Boards](https://reference.digilentinc.com/reference/programmable-logic/arty-a7/start) with [Hardcaml](https://github.com/janestreet/hardcaml).

-This library has been tested with Arty A7-35.
+This library has been tested with Arty A7 35 and Arty A7 100.

 ## Features